iastewar/crypto-top-coins/README.md

 Deploy the server directory to Azure web app with the vscode extension (after building).

-Can alternatively use the Dockerfile provided to deploy to something like cloud run (GCP)
+Can alternatively use the Dockerfile provided to deploy to something like cloud run (GCP).
+The cloudbuld.yaml file included will automatically deploy to cloud run using cloud build.

 ## Update data